MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-coinstallers-section.md

 ---
 title: INF DDInstall.CoInstallers section
-description: The CoInstallers section registers one or more device-specific co-installers to supplement the operations of existing device class installers.
+description: The Co-Installers section registers one or more device-specific co-installers to supplement the operations of existing device class installers.
 keywords:
 - INF DDInstall.CoInstallers Section Device and Driver Installation
 topic_type: